ursusdm/consumptionprofiles/README.md

   * Generation clustering models using big data k-means algorithm for kMin and kMax values for the number of clusters
   * Calculation the MAE of each model
   * Calculation the number of small cluster of each model
-  * Determination of optimal k-value analyzing the MAE for model curve, and the curve with the number of small clusters for each model. (k-ISAC algorithm)
+  * Determination of optimal k-value analyzing the MAE for each model curve, and the curve with the number of small clusters for each model. (k-ISAC algorithm)

 ### Requirements